Graham Shaw (footballer, born 1967)

-Graham Paul Shaw (born 7 June 1967) is an English former footballer who made nearly 300 appearances in the Football League playing for Stoke City, Preston North End, Plymouth Argyle and Rochdale between 1985 and 1996.
+Graham Paul Shaw (born 7 June 1967) is an English former footballer and politician who made nearly 300 appearances in the Football League playing for Stoke City, Preston North End, Plymouth Argyle and Rochdale between 1985 and 1996.

+In 2026 he was elected as a Reform UK councillor for the Knutton ward in Newcastle-under-Lyme.

 Playing career

 Stoke City

 Shaw was born in Newcastle-under-Lyme and signed on professional terms for local side Stoke City in June 1985 after progressing through the youth ranks at the Victoria Ground.
 He had a decent debut season for Stoke in 1985–86 scoring five goals in 22 appearances.
 He played in 20 matches in 1986–87 scoring twice, and was the top-scorer in 1987–88 with ten goals.
 During that season, Stoke played Liverpool in the FA Cup and Shaw had the chance to win the match for Stoke after he was put through one on one with 'keeper Mike Hooper but Shaw hesitated thinking he was offside, and the chance had gone.
 Stoke went on to lose the replay 1–0.
 Shaw scored six goals in 33 games in the 1988–89 season before being surprisingly sold by Mick Mills to Third Division Preston North End for £70,000.